-We have examined the compliance of conditions of Corporate Governance by MBL Infrastructures Ltd ("the Company"), for the financial year ended on March 31, 2021, as stipulated in Regulations 17 to 27, clauses (b) to (i) of Regulation 46(2) and paragraphs C, D and E of Schedule V to the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter referred as the "Listing Regulations") as amended from time to time.
+We have examined the compliance of the conditions of Corporate Governance by MBL Infrastructures Ltd ("the Company"), for the financial year ended March 31, 2022, as stipulated under Regulations 17 to 27, clauses (b) to (i) of Regulation 46(2) and paragraphs C, D and E of Schedule V to the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (hereinafter referred as the "Listing Regulations"), as amended from time to time.

-The compliance of conditions of Corporate Governance is the responsibility of the Management.
+The compliance of conditions of Corporate Governance is the responsibility of the Management of the Company.
 Our examination was limited to the review of procedures and implementation thereof, as adopted by the Company for ensuring compliance with conditions of Corporate Governance.
 It is neither an audit nor an expression of opinion on the financial statements of the Company.

-Based on our examination of the relevant records and according to the information and explanations furnished to us and the representations provided by the Management and after considering the relaxations granted by the Ministry of Corporate Affairs and Securities and Exchange Board of India warranted due to spread of the COVID-19 pandemic, we certify that the Company has complied with the conditions of Corporate Governance as stipulated in Listing Regulations during the financial year ended March 31, 2021, except delay in compliance with the provisions of Regulation 17(1) of SEBI Listing Regulations for the quarter ended June 30, 2020 and September 30, 2020 for which the company has made submissions/representations before the Exchanges for considerate view for waiver of fine, to which further response from the Exchanges is awaited.
+Based on our examination of the relevant records and according to the information and explanations furnished to us and the representations provided by the Management and considering the relaxations granted by the Ministry of Corporate Affairs and Securities and Exchange Board of India warranted due to spread of the COVID-19 pandemic, we certify that the Company has complied with the conditions of Corporate Governance as stipulated in Listing Regulations during the financial year ended March 31, 2022.